Vukov Spomenik railway station: Characteristics

 The station is projected to accommodate 15,000 passengers per hour, but as it never took the role intended within the Belgrade railway junction or Belgrade Metro, this number was never achieved.
 Still, it became one of the most important hubs in the Belgrade railway system.
 It became an intercity station when in 2018 it began serving the trains to Vršac.

 The total floor area of the railway platform is 2,500 m2 and it is located 40 m below the ground.
 The slanted tunnel with escalators, which connects the platforms and the vestibule above, is 65 m long.
 The descent by escalators takes a minute and a half.
+One of the deepest stations in Europe, its central and side platforms are 220 m long, while the tunnels are at an angle of 30°, with a diameter of 7.5 m.
+The escalators themselves are 30.8 m high, 61.4 m long, with a capacity of 13,500 commuters per hour per escalator.

 The interior was mostly done in granite, with decorative details.
 The station is embellished with several reliefs, including one called "Belgrade since the time of despot Stefan", and Cyrillic letters.